WYXR: Programming

 The programming is a mix of music, news, talk, arts, and culture with a focus on the Memphis area and features more than 90 volunteer disc jockeys, along with syndicated programs from the KUDZUKIAN Network, Beale Street Caravan and Thacker Mountain Radio.

 The mission of WYXR, according to its licensee, is to provide a musical, cultural and artistic platform that represents and informs the people of Memphis.
 It streams live and archives shows on its website.

 History

-The station originally started with the call letters WUMR and was managed by the University of Memphis staff/faculty members of the CCFA, with most air shifts staffed by broadcasting students.
-For most of its history, it ran a broad jazz format, with some specialty programs during the week.
+The station was first signed on in 1974 as WSWM on what is now the Rhodes College campus.
+The radio station became WUMR 91.7 in 1979 and served as the University of Memphis broadcasting outlet, when Southwestern at Memphis (Rhodes College) sold one of its two radio licenses to then Memphis State University.
+It was created as an all-jazz format music station (WUMR "The Jazz Lover"), the only one of its kind in the Mid-South/Memphis metro region.
+During its 41-year history, WUMR was part of the University of Memphis College of Communication and Fine Arts (CCFA) Department of Communication.
+A key element of the station's mission was to train student volunteers in broadcasting with specialty programs during the week.
+WUMR programming and air play was tied directly to publication and ratings companies such as JazzWeek and Roots Music Report.

 The University of Memphis transferred WUMR's license to Crosstown Radio Partnership, Inc. effective March 31, 2020, and the station's call sign was changed to WYXR.